Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 How to Protect Your Home and Your Coverage

 The single best thing you can do as a homeowner in a fire-prone area is reduce your home's risk profile through mitigation.
-Insurers, including the California FAIR Plan, now offer measurable discounts for specific hardening steps under California's mandatory Safer from Wildfires framework.
+The California Department of Insurance now requires insurers to offer discounts ranging from 4% to 40% for wildfire mitigation actions, with the highest discounts going to the highest-risk homes.
 You can also stack these with broader home insurance mitigation credits available across most carriers.

 Mitigation Measures That Can Help You Get or Keep Coverage